aeghost/netlogger/README.md

 Then you can make a little server to parse and use Apache logs.
 More efficiant than inotify or while loop on file.

+# Objective

+The objective was to quickly learn Dart and its dev environment.

 # Makefile rules

 ## Build